kimbring2/minecraft_ai/README.md

 The code uploaded here is for MineRL Competition 2019.
 The purpose of the competition is to find an effective reinforcement learning algorithm using human play datasets.

+# How to train and test
+The code required for traning and testing is created according to the competition submission form provided by AiCrowd.
+First, after downloading the code to git, use the requirement.txt file to install the package.
+After that, you need to run the train.py file, change the tensorflow weights file storage path and the name of the MineRL environment you are trying to train.
+They are trained using MineRLNavigate-v0, MineRLTreechop-v0 and MineRLObtainIronPickaxe-v0 datasets, respectively.
+In the test.py file, using the trained treechop and navigate techniques to produce a wooden pickaxe, this is where the stone is collected.

 # Introduction
 I started participating at the beginning of this competition, but I wasn't able to participate correctly in the Retro Contest held at OpenAI last year, so I wanted to finish it this time.
 What is required in the competition is a method for efficiently learning a reinforcement learning model using given data.
 For these reasons, we approached the most basic network by using supervised learning and learning according to a given data set.